Minfanger101/sm00v.github.io/_posts/2019-10-19-assignment_1.md

 1. Binds to an easily configurable port number
 2. Executes a shell on an incoming connection

-## MSFVenom Shellcode Under the Microscope
+### MSFVenom Shellcode Under the Microscope

 A bind shell is a type of shell in which the system on which the code is run binds a TCP socket that is designated to listen for incoming connections to a specified port and IP address.
 When a bind shell is used, the system on which the bind shell is executed acts as the listener.
 When a connection is accepted on the bound and listening socket on the designated port and IP address, a shell will be spawned on the system on which the code is run.

 While analyzing shell_bind_tcp shellcode produced by msfvenom, it appears that a total of six syscalls are executed in sequential order.
-The order goes: `socket`, `bind`, `listen`, `accept`, `dup2`, and execve.
+The order goes: `socket`, `bind`, `listen`, `accept`, `dup2`, `execve`.
 We can analyze unistd_32.h to grab our syscall identifiers:
 ```
 egrep "_socket |_accept |_bind |_listen |_accept4 |_dup2 |_execve " unistd_32.h